metelkin/metelkin.github.io/content/model-formats-for-systems-pharmacology-1/index.md

 Switching often means rewriting models from scratch or doing painful manual conversions.
 Most tools store states, equations, parameters, data, and tasks all together-making modular reuse and Git-based workflows difficult.
 In DevOps terms, this is a serious bottleneck for CI/CD in model development.

+---

+This was a look at the problems around how QSP models are stored and shared.
+Next time, We'll reflect on possible ways forward - treating models as code, open formats, and what we might learn from software engineering.

+**To be continued…**